 eating organic vegetables rather than prepackaged foods, and doing daily exercise rather than watching endless hours of television.
 The radical art used in elite distinction is emotionally rewarding and spiritually invigorating.
 Culture makes possible human self-understanding, complex

 thinking, and creative expression.
 But as we’ll see, status and culture are so intertwined that we can’t understand how culture works without understanding status.
 And the best way to understand the status structures of society is to observe how they manifest in cultural patterns.
-The idea of their inexorable linkage dates back at least to the economist Thorstein Veblen’s writings about conspicuous consumption in the Gilded Age, in which he posited that wealthy people buy expensive things to reveal they
+The idea of their inexorable linkage dates back at least to the economist Thorstein Veblen’s writings about conspicuous consumption in the Gilded Age, in which he posited that wealthy people buy expensive things to reveal they can buy expensive things.
+But the interactions go much deeper: Status shapes our aspirations and desires, sets standards for beauty and goodness, frames our identities, creates collective behaviors and morals, encourages the invention of new aesthetic

 sensibilities, and acts as an automated motor for permanent cultural change.